 1930s to the 1970s

 Scandinavian design became popular in the thirties lasting until the seventies.
-The minimalism and simplicity of Scandinavian design continues to inspire design today.
+The minimalism and simplicity of Scandinavian design continue to inspire designers today.

 Scandinavian furniture was functional, affordable and striking.
 Mass production became easier, and low cost materials were developed.
 This meant that many could afford Scandinavian designer furniture.